 A San Diego native, Morgan Justice-Black has been an integral part of the ILACSD team since joining the organization in 2006.
 As the Director of Development and Marketing, she is responsible for implementing comprehensive fundraising programs directed at individuals, jurisdictions, corporations and foundations.
 She also oversees all external communications for ILACSD, including public, government and media relations.
 She completed the LEAD San Diego Impact program in 2012 and the Fieldstone Foundation’s Nonprofit Leaders program in 2014.
 Morgan is very active in the San Diego community, spending much of her free time volunteering.
 She was a member of the Junior League of San Diego from 2006-2014 where she served in various leadership roles.
 She advised Junior League on a new community focus area and most recently led advocacy and community engagement activities directed at supporting transition age foster youth navigate independent adult life.
-She is also an active member of Women Give San Diego and currently participates in the giving circles Grants Team and Communications Team.
-In June, she will take over as Co-President of Women Give.back to top
+She is also Co-President of Women Give San Diego, a giving circle of the Women's Foundation of California focused on economic self-sufficiency and security for women and girls in San Diego.back to top

 Ann Hirsch leads ILACSD's finance department.
 She prepares financial and managerial accounting reports for ILACSD, including accounts payable and receivable, serves as our human resource representative and completes important administrative and bookkeeping-related services.
 Ann has been at ILACSD for more than 10 years.
 Her extensive background includes nearly 20 years of bookkeeping and administrative experience.